slepox/azure-storage-cpp/README.md

 ### C++ REST SDK

-The Azure Storage Client Library for C++ depends on the C++ REST SDK (codename "Casablanca") 2.4.0.
+Microsoft Azure Storage Client Library for C++ depends on the C++ REST SDK (codename "Casablanca") 2.4.0.
 It can be installed through [NuGet](http://www.nuget.org/packages/cpprestsdk/2.4.0) or downloaded directly from [CodePlex](http://casablanca.codeplex.com/releases/view/146873).

 ## Code Samples

-How-to topics focused around accomplishing specific tasks are available in the [samples folder](https://github.com/Azure/azure-storage-cpp/tree/master/Microsoft.WindowsAzure.Storage).
+How-to topics focused around accomplishing specific tasks are available in the [samples](/Microsoft.WindowsAzure.Storage/samples) folder.

+## Tests

+Unit tests for Microsoft Azure Storage Client Library for C++ are available at [tests](/Microsoft.WindowsAzure.Storage/tests) folder.

+Please download [UnitTest++](https://github.com/unittest-cpp/unittest-cpp), and add both [UnitTest++ project](https://github.com/unittest-cpp/unittest-cpp/blob/master/UnitTest%2B%2B/unittestpp_vs2008.vcproj) and [Microsoft.WindowsAzure.Storage.UnitTests project](/Microsoft.WindowsAzure.Storage/tests/Microsoft.WindowsAzure.Storage.UnitTests.vcxproj) to Microsoft Azure Storage Client Library for C++ [solution](/Microsoft.WindowsAzure.Storage.sln) to get unit tests working.
+Please use the project and solution files \*.v120.\* if you are using Visual Studio 2013.

 ## Getting Started on Linux
-As mentioned above, the Azure Storage Client Library for C++ depends on Casablanca.
+As mentioned above, Microsoft Azure Storage Client Library for C++ depends on Casablanca.
 Follow [these instructions](https://casablanca.codeplex.com/wikipage?title=Setup%20and%20Build%20on%20Linux&referringTitle=Documentation) to compile it.
 Current version of the library depends on Casablanca version 2.4.0.

 Once this is complete, then: